 Failing to get a fight with Tom Hyer, the New York nativist who was then the heavyweight champion, Morrissey followed him to California during the Gold Rush of 1849.
 The much older Hyer returned quickly to New York.
 Morrissey instead won his first fight in a boxing ring with George Thompson, the boxing veteran who had trained Hyer.
 Waiting in the wings was John “The Benecia Boy” Heenan, a blacksmith from West Troy (now Watervliet), then living in Benecia, California.

-Morrissey returned to New York with a large purse and, like most leading boxing contenders, established himself in the saloon culture of the city as “a sporting man.”
+Morrissey returned to New York with a large purse and, like most leading boxing contenders of the time, established himself in the saloon culture of the city as “a sporting man.”
 He operated gambling tables with partners, trotted his own horses, and took bets on elections, horse races, and other sporting events around the city of New York.

 In 1853, he won the bare-knuckle boxing heavyweight championship by beating James Ambrose, known as “Yankee Sullivan,” in what is now Columbia County.
 He defended his title in 1858 against John Heenan in the most widely reported sporting event in America up until that time.
 This fight made John Morrissey the most well-known sports figure in the world.